powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 Using **bus/breaker** the voltage level connectivity is described with a coarser level of detail.
 In this case the vertices of the graph are `Buses`, defined explicitly by the user.
 A `Bus` has an `Id`, and may have a `name`.
 Each equipment defines the bus or buses to which it is connected. `Switches` can be defined between buses.

-Powsybl provides an integrated Topology Processor that allows to automatically obtain a bus/breaker view from a node/breaker definition, and a bus/branch view from a bus/breaker view or definition.
+PowSyBl provides an integrated topology processor that allows to automatically obtain a bus/breaker view from a node/breaker definition, and a bus/branch view from a bus/breaker view or definition.
 It builds the topology views from the open/close status of `Switches`. `Switches` marked as `retained` in the node/breaker level are preserved in the bus/breaker view.

 The following diagram represents an example voltage level with two busbars separated by a circuit breaker, a transformer connected to one of them and three generators that can connect to any of the two busbars.
 The three topology levels are shown.